jwintersinger/igembiosensors/README.md

 The iGEM Biosensors DB (now known as "SensiGEM" and hosed publicly at [www.sensigem.org](http://www.sensigem.org/)) catalogues over 220 biosensors developed by iGEM teams, including sensor inputs, outputs, applications, category, and awards earned.
-Both the source and biosensor data are made publicly available under the MIT license, meaning that in addition to using [www.sensigem.org](http://www.sensigem.org/), teams may host their own versions of the database.
+Both the source code and biosensor data are made publicly available under the MIT license, meaning that in addition to using [www.sensigem.org](http://www.sensigem.org/), teams may host their own versions of the database.